We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Bliss, wonder, and kids in the Sea of Cortez with UnCruise Adventures.
 You won’t find another Sea of Cortez cruise quite like UnCruise.
-Discover why in this Uncruise Adventures review of their Baja cruise.
+Discover why in our coverage of the UnCruise Adventures Baja cruise.

 Those quiet men that always stand on piers asked where we were going and when we said, “To the Gulf of California,” their eyes melted with longing, they wanted to go so badly.” – John Steinbeck

 Jacques Cousteau once called Mexico’s Sea of Cortez “the aquarium of the world.”
 Indeed it is; a vast sea of aquamarine blue bordered by the Baja California peninsula on the west and the Mexican mainland on the east.
 We are here with our two boys (9 and 11) about to embark on a small ship eco-adventure with UnCruise Adventures.
 We are going where no large cruise ship can go– into the Sea of Cortez, home to a whopping 891 species of fish and 695 species of plants.

 Also called the Gulf of California, this incredible area is a UNESCO World Heritage Site.
 This is the place of the sea turtle and the flying fish, a place of wonder where the magical sparkle of the sea is more than the moonlight glinting off the crested tips of the waves, but also the vast schools of wild-silver shimmering fish.

 Our ship is the Safari Endeavor and we are on a 7-night expedition on a Family Discoveries itinerary.
 We are on board with 50 passengers, including 10 children.
 The difference between this small ship and a traditional large cruise is night and day.
 On a large ship, much of the attraction is the ship itself, whereas on this adventure, it’s nature itself.
 When you set sail on this Sea of Cortez cruise, it’s the difference between being on top of the ocean and being in the ocean.